RegardsOss/RegardsOss.github.io/docs/development/services/fem/api-guides/amqp/amqp-publish-delete-product-request.md

 - `DENIED` : Your request has been denied (possibly malformed request).
 - `GRANTED` : Your request has been granted and will be processed soon
 - `ERROR` : Processing of your granted request finished in error status.
 - `SUCCESS` : Processing of your granted request finished with success.
-Your SIP as been successfully ingest, AIP generated and associated files stored.
+The product was successfully deleted.
+  If the storage policy states so, the associated files have been deleted.

 ![sequence](../../sources/feature-request-nominal.png)